leoparente/netbox-learning/netbox-discovery-quickstart/README.md

 > - Unfortunately MacOS is not supported.
 The workshop relies heavily on ContainerLab which does not have native support for MacOS

-### Clone the repo and go to the Discovery Quickstart.
+### Clone the repo and go to the Discovery Quickstart

 ```
+cd /opt
 git clone https://github.com/netboxlabs/netbox-learning.git
 cd netbox-learning/netbox-discovery-quickstart
 ```

-### Install the required tooling on the host.
+### Install the required tooling on the host and set up users

 ```
 ./0_install_host_tooling.sh
 ```

-### Switch to the correct user
+### Switch to the correct user and move to the correct directory again

 ```
 su - quickstart
+cd /opt/netbox-learning/netbox-discovery-quickstart
 ```

-### Generate and expport the necessary environment variables for the quickstart.
+### Generate and export the necessary environment variables for the quickstart

 > [!TIP]
 >